CrystalCover/TownOfSalem-DawnOfSalem/README.md

 - **FullMoonNoticeHider**: In games where there is no possibility of a Werewolf or a Juggernaut (e.g. Classic mode), the full moon notice will not appear.
 - **InvestigatorResultsAdjuster**: Investigators will only receive possible roles in their results now. (e.g. "Your target could be Medium or Retributionist." in Classic mode)
 - **NameEnhancers**: Some name references did not have player numbers with them, they do now.
 Players' numbers now appear during name selection.
 The victory message will now also be sorted based on the winning players' numbers.
+- **NonSteamLoginFixer**: When the application is run without Steam (directly from the executable), it is now possible to log in.
 - **PanelsHider**: The graveyard, the role list (except for games with a custom role list), and the role card panels will be automatically closed upon game startup.
 - **RoleListFixer**: The role list is adjusted alphabetically and better organized.
 For example, Juggernaut will appear under Neutral Killing, Mafia Killing will appear under Random Mafia.
 These don't affect role selection in custom lobbies.
 - **StoryAndPatchNotesOnHomeScreen (incomplete)**: The story and the patch notes button on the login screen are supposed to appear on the home screen.